zeisys/awscli-on-mac/README.md

 <br/>

 a.
-Paste your AWS Access Key ID, at the *Enter your AWS Access Key ID :* prompt
+Paste your AWS Access Key ID, at the *Enter your AWS Access Key ID :* prompt. <br/>
 b.
-Paste your AWS Secret Access Key, at the *Enter your AWS Secret Access Key :* prompt
+Paste your AWS Secret Access Key, at the *Enter your AWS Secret Access Key :* prompt. <br/>
 c.
 Type in which region you want to default to, at the *Default region name :* prompt.
-For the purpose of this instructions, please enter ***us-east-1*** at the prompt.
+For the purpose of this instructions, please enter ***us-east-1*** at the prompt.<br/>
 d.
 Type in what output format you want to default to, at the *Default output format :* prompt.
 For the purpose of this instructions, please enter ***json*** at the prompt, and click enter.

-Check your connectivity to AWS
+### STEP 8.
+Check if the connectivity is established from your mac terminal to AWS

+At the terminal, paste this command at the prompt:
 ```
 aws sts get-caller-identity
 ```